 - a.
 For FY26: Ensure class sizes at the high school remain closer to recent historical trends, with fewer larger classes, and broader availability of science classes for more students.
-Leverage K-12 enrollment forecasts to identify where positions can be shifted. - b.
-For FYXX: Return World Language as a K-12 program.
+Leverage K-12 enrollment forecasts to identify where positions can be shifted.
+Maintain K-8 class sizes within guidelines. - b.
+In FY28: Return World Language as a robust option in lower elementary grades.
+Will require planning in FY27.
+This time frame is to allow for intensive focus on literacy roll-out through FY26. - c.
+Upon the availability of federal and/or state subsidies: Establish universal pre-Kindergarten.